buildo/bento-design-system/packages/website/docs/Advanced/strict-localization.md

 }
 ```

 Great!
-Now all Bento components will complain if we accidentally forget to localized a string that must be presented to the user 🎉
+Now all Bento components will complain if we accidentally forget to localize a string that must be presented to the user 🎉

 ## Integrating with localization libraries